google/koladata/docs/api/kd/functor.md

 (unlike `py_fn`).
 In order for the serialized functor to be deserialized, an equivalent call to `register_py_fn` is required to have been made in the process that performs the deserialization.
-In practice, this is often implemented through `f` being a top-level function that is traced at library import time.
+In practice, this is often implemented through `fn` being a top-level function that is traced at library import time.

 Note that unlike the functors created by kd.functor.expr_fn from an Expr, this